-Commodore Charles W. Cauncey, who died in Mexico in 1847, has a light and graceful marble shaf, with appropriate emlems and inscriptions.
-One of the handsomest in the ground is tall spire of white marble, slender and tapering, like Cleopatra's needle, rising over the grave of the late John W. Maury, of this District, who died only about a year ago.
-The inscription is as follows: "His character was blended with all that can elevate or adorn, and his life was a bright example of the nobility and power of vir- One of the prettiest designs is an invertbute to brave men looks, and that is all a ed cannon, in marble, standing on three cannon, in marble, standing on three cannon balls, (also of marble) erected to the memory of Lieut.
-John T. McLaughlin, late of the U. S. Navy.
-Another to the memory of Lieut.
-George Mifflin Bache, of the Coast Survey, and the officers and crew who perished with him in the brig Washington, which was lost in the Gulf stream in 1846, represents the broken mast of a vessel, and the sculptor has beautifully imi tated the splintering of the timber.
-In a retired spot a small space is entirely surrounded by a high brick wall, much dilapidated, and showing that no care has been bestowed upon it for years.
-There is no mound inside, and a few rose bushes have been suffered to grow wild and untrimmed in either corner.
+One of the handsomest in the ground is

+tapering, like Cleopatra's needle, rising over the grave of the late John W. Maury, passed upon all men, for that all have of this District, who died only about a year ago.
+The inscription is as follows: "His character was blended with all that can elevate or adorn, and his life was a bright example of the nobility and power of vir-

+One of the prettiest designs is an invertbute to brave men looks, and that is all a ed cannon, in marble, standing on three cannon balls, (also of marble) erected to the cannon balls, (also of marble) erected to the memory of Lieut.
+John T. McLaughlin, the contract is in favor of Russia, to whom late of the U. S. Navy.
+Another to the more has been given up than she has rememory of Lieut.
+George Mifflin Bache, of nounced.
+Such a result is naturally the the Coast Survey, and the officers and crew who perished with him in the brig Washington, which was lost in the Gulf stream in 1846, represents the broken mast of a vessel, and the sculptor has beautifully imi tated the splintering of the timber.
+In a retired spot a small space is entirely surrounded by a high brick wall, much di-lapidated, and showing that no care has been bestowed upon it for years.
+There is no mound inside, and a few rose bushes have been suffered to grow wild and un-trimmed in either corner.
 Just against one side of the wall, as if carelessly thrown down leans a small square slab of marble. on the upper portion of which is engraved, in capital letters, the single word "Gentle."
-Beneath this are the following lines: "The cup of life just to his lips he pressed; Found the draught bitter and declined the rest."
+Beneath this are the following lines: "The cup of life just to his lips he pressed, Found the draught bitter and declined the rest.

 This is certainly a strange and weird record, but of what, and whom?
-I could have mused for hours beside this singular many a romantic history, but speculations were in vain, and the shades of evening warned me that I must leave the quiet and peaceful habitations of the dead.
+I could have mused for hours beside this singular limnings of the most prominent monuments sepulchre, and fancy would have recreated many a romantic history, but speculations were in vain, and the shades of evening warned me that I must leave the quiet and peaceful habitations of the dead.

 Home-Leavings.